freeCodeCamp/guide/pages/docs/certificates-guide/nest-an-anchor-element-within-a-paragraph/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Nest an Anchor Element within a Paragraph"
+title: "Nest an Anchor Element within a Paragraph"
+parent: "certificates-guide"
 ---

 Nesting is simple, just add one element inside another: